 Most notable is latal, a plate consisting of various Tausug dishes.
 The bowl in the middle is tiulah itum, a hearty beef and goat stew with broth blackened by roasted coconut.
 Its taste reminds me of papaitan.
-The other dishes include beef piyassak, beef kulma (beef in mild curry paste) or beef adobo, chicken piyanggang, chicken kiyaliya, kiyaliya kapaya or nangkah, calamares with sauce, fried fish and sliced cucumbers with sambal.
+The other dishes include beef piyassak, beef kulma (beef in mild curry paste) or beef adobo, chicken pianggang, chicken kiyaliya, kiyaliya kapaya or nangkah, calamares with sauce, fried fish and sliced cucumbers with sambal.
 It’s a little overwhelming to try to know every dish, it’s simpler to just eat it and taste each unique flavors.
 Yum.

-If you’re looking for other places that serve latal, check out Dennis Coffee Garden.
+If you’re looking for other places that serve latal, check out .